lamhq/terraform-backend-helper/README.md

 ## About

-This repository simplifies the process of creating and managing the necessary resources for Terraform S3 backend.
+This repository simplifies the creation and management of necessary resources for Terraform S3 backend in AWS.

-The created resources include:
+The resources created include:
-- An S3 bucket for storing Terraform states, deployed code, dependencies, ...
+- An S3 bucket for storing Terraform states of multiple projects
 - A DynamoDB table for Terraform state locking

 ## Usage